DreamingRaven/raven-helm-charts/README.md

 - A consistent `values.yaml` for each chart that is familiar to many users but also self-consistent when breaking any convention that limits functionality.
 - Side-loadable secrets and configuration for each chart to make it easier to integrate with GitOps.

 Please note this is still a work in progress as I am currently collating my various charts together into this one repository and integrating them nicely.
+This includes, for the sake of continued mantenance, integrating all charts into a common "corvid" base library chart.
+So that updates can be uniformly integrated with minimum repition.

 ## Quick Start